 - Kentucky, 2006: Colleen and Blake received a prenatal diagnosis at 20 weeks that their son had a life-threatening case of hydrocephalus and spina bifida.
 Skilled surgeons performed fetal surgery on baby Nate at 23 weeks in utero and then he received intensive care upon birth.
 In 2015 Nate finished 3rd grade and was on to 4th.

 - Texas, 2016: Margret Boemer received the prenatal diagnosis of sacrococcygeal teratoma at her 16-week ultrasound.
-While some doctors advised abortion, she chose fetal surgery at 21 weeks post-fertilization in which Baby LynLee Hope was taken out of the uterus to remove the tumor nearly her size.
-After the surgery, LynLee spent 12 more weeks in utero to be “born again” full term and fourth months later was successfully meeting her health milestones.
+While some doctors advised abortion, she chose fetal surgery at 23 weeks in which Baby LynLee Hope was taken out of the uterus to remove the tumor nearly her size.
+After the surgery, LynLee spent 12 more weeks in utero to be “born again” full term, and in 2017 she turned one year old.

 - Vermont, 2013: Katie Rice was given the prenatal diagnosis at her 20-week ultrasound of a rare tumor on her baby’s heart called intrapericardial teratoma.
 Doctors told Katie that her health was at risk, and she may need to terminate her pregnancy.
-Instead Katie chose fetal surgery and baby Tucker was operated on at 22 weeks post-fertilization.
+Instead Katie chose fetal surgery and baby Tucker was operated on at 24 weeks gestational age.
 This was to be the first prenatal heart surgery which removed a life-threatening tumor.
-Tucker is now three years old and likes sandboxes, monster trucks, water parks, and riding his bike.
+Tucker, healthy at three years old in 2016, likes sandboxes, monster trucks, water parks, and riding his bike.

 - Maryland, 2013: At their 19-week ultrasound, Jackie and Gideon Oberio received the prenatal diagnosis of the most severe form of spina bifida, myelomeningocele.
 Jackie and baby Audrey underwent fetal surgery, and 12 weeks later Audrey was born.
-As of 2016, Audrey was a happy three-year-old who attends preschool, walks independently, and loves life.
+As of 2018, Audrey was a happy five-year-old who attends school, enjoys dancing, and loves life.

 - Pennsylvania, 2012: Rachel and Govind Vinjamuri were given the life-threatening prenatal diagnosis of twin-twin transfusion at their 17-week ultrasound.
 Rachel chose fetal surgery and days later underwent fetoscopic selective laser ablation.
 At 37 weeks, she gave birth to two healthy baby boys.
 In 2016 Aiden and Dillon turned 4 years old.

 - Florida, 1995.
 Felicia and Roberto Rodriguez were given the prenatal diagnosis congenital cystic adenomatoid malformation, a large mass growing in their baby’s left lung.
-The Rodriguez family choose to undergo an operation to remove the lesion at 20 weeks post-fertilization and were the first to undergo fetal surgery at CHOP.
+The Rodriguez family choose to undergo an operation to remove the lesion at 22 weeks gestational age and were the first to undergo fetal surgery at CHOP.
 Roberto Jr. was born 13 weeks later with a healthy set of lungs.
-This year he celebrated his 21st
+In 2017 he celebrated his 22nd birthday.

 - Canada, 2017: Kristine Barry and husband Christopher Havill received the prenatal diagnosis of a severe complete transposition of the great arteries at their 20-week ultrasound.
 Kristine chose fetal surgery and a balloon atrial septoplasty was performed, the first time this kind of surgery was performed on an unborn baby with a congenital heart defect where the two main arteries are reversed.
 Five days later baby Sebastian was delivered naturally and one week after birth had open-heart surgery.
 Today he is a healthy baby at home in Ontario.